How does HMRC deal with people with additional needs?

 If you have specific examples of where you do not think HMRC are handling the needs of people with disabilities well, we would be pleased to hear them so we can put them forward to HMRC.

 How can I contact HMRC if I have impaired hearing or speech?

 For basic information on contacting HMRC if you have additional needs, see GOV.UK.

-If you have a speech impairment, are deaf or hard of hearing, you can contact HMRC by text relay or by textphone.
+If you have a speech impairment, are deaf or hard of hearing, you can contact HMRC by text relay.

-You can also use webchat to talk to someone.
-You can get further details of this service on our page How do I get help from HMRC?
+- You may also be able to use webchat to talk to someone.
+You can get further details of HMRC’s current webchat offering in our news article.

 HMRC have a series of British Sign Language videos that can be watched on the HMRC YouTube channel, including:

 In addition, the Royal Association for Deaf People (RAD) and HMRC are working together to make information and advice more accessible for deaf people in the UK.
 This includes an option to contact HMRC directly using RAD’s video interpreting service which gives access to registered, qualified interpreters via your PC or tablet.
 You can find out more on the dedicated website.